- Download our Moving to Turkey Guide (PDF)

-With a developed transport infrastructure, it is quite easy to get around Turkey.
+With a developed transport infrastructure, getting around Turkey is quite easy.
 Most towns and cities have taxis and bus services, and railway and bus routes also connect most destinations across the country.
-There is also a developed road network so it's possible to drive in Turkey; although driving conditions are not of a high standard.
+The road network is well developed, so it's possible to drive in Turkey, but road conditions are not always of a high standard.

 Public transport in Turkey

-Turkey has a well-developed bus network and bus travel is one of the easiest and cheapest options for getting around the country.
+Turkey has a well-developed bus network.
+Bus travel is one of the easiest and cheapest options for getting around the country.
 Most Turkish cities and towns have a central bus station (otogar) where expats can catch a bus to most destinations across the country.
-Tickets can be bought at the bus station or at bus company offices.
+Tickets can be bought at the bus station or bus company offices.
 Most city buses in major cities only accept pre-purchased tickets; in Istanbul, expats can purchase jetonlar (tokens) or an Istanbul Kart (smart card).

-Most buses are air-conditioned and offer a good quality service, with many staffed by assistants who serve drinks and snacks.
-Long-distance Turkish buses are not usually equipped with on-board toilets, but there are frequent stops at rest stops along the way.
-Cell phone use is generally restricted on many buses, and expats may get a few dirty looks if talking too loudly on a bus.
+Most buses are air-conditioned and offer a good quality service.
+Many are staffed by assistants who serve drinks and snacks.
+Long-distance Turkish buses aren't usually equipped with onboard toilets, but there are frequent stops at rest stops along the way.
+Cell phone use is generally restricted on many buses, and expats may get a few dirty looks if they talk too loudly.

 On some routes, there are comfortable seating and sleeping compartments.
-The high-speed Istanbul to Ankara line is the most used in Turkey and there are several daily trains on this line.
-Delays are frequent, but the journey generally takes between six and ten hours.
+The high-speed Istanbul to Ankara line is the most used in Turkey, with several daily trains operating on this line.
+Delays are frequent, but the journey generally takes six to ten hours.

 There are also metro systems in many of Turkey's main cities, including Istanbul, Ankara, Bursa, Adana and İzmir.
-Some cities and towns in Turkey also have light rail transit systems, including trams.
+Some cities and towns in Turkey also have light-rail transit systems, including trams.

-There are numerous ferry services in Turkey, including a regular service across the Dardanelles at Gallipoli, cross-Bosphorus and short-hop ferries between various parts of Istanbul.
+There are numerous ferry services in Turkey.
+They include a regular service across the Dardanelles at Gallipoli, cross-Bosphorus and short-hop ferries between various parts of Istanbul.
 Ferries also connect Turkey with other countries in the region, including Greece and Cyprus.

 Mini-bus taxis, commonly known as dolmuş, are available in large cities and towns.
-These taxis stop to pick up and drop off passengers anywhere on a pre-established route and they can be flagged down anywhere along their route.
+These taxis stop to pick up and drop off passengers anywhere on a pre-established route.
+They can be flagged down anywhere along their route.
 Although these taxis are cheaper than yellow cabs and are often faster than regular buses, they can make for a scary ride as drivers tend to be reckless.

 Driving in Turkey

 Although the country has a good network of roads, driving standards in Turkey are generally poor.
-Turkey has one of the world's highest motor vehicle accident rates and Turkish drivers are known to be reckless.
+Turkey has one of the world's highest motor vehicle accident rates, and local drivers are notorious for being reckless.
 Expats should drive defensively and with caution.

 Traffic drives on the right side of the road, and road signs are similar to those used in Europe and are plentiful.
 There is no shortage of petrol stations, which are often open 24 hours a day.
-However, petrol is expensive in Turkey.
+That said, petrol is expensive in Turkey.

 Air travel in Turkey

-Turkey's main airports include Atatürk International Airport, located outside of Istanbul, and Ankara Esenboğa, which is just outside of the capital.
-There are daily domestic flights to and from a number of destinations across Turkey, with the national carrier, Turkish Airlines, as well as a number of smaller carriers offering flights in the country.
+Turkey's main airports include Atatürk International Airport, located outside of Istanbul, and Ankara Esenboğa, which is just outside the capital.
+There are daily domestic flights to and from many destinations across Turkey.
+The national carrier, Turkish Airlines, is the most popular, but there are several smaller carriers offering flights to various destinations in the country.